ethorsoe/cscrub/README.md

 stripes that see new writes during operation.

 Currently only checksum checking is implemented and other means have to be used for repair, like file rewrites.
+This feature could be added, but this would maybe require adding code to recheck failures for false positives using some more stable slow path.
+Checksums could be repaired by relocating the block group with balance, reading the file (if appropriate) or rewriting the file contents and using EXTENT_SAME ioctl to replace the broken data.

 # Reporting bugs
 Currently github is used to track bugs.